 PRECAUTIONS: Before taking mefloquine, tell your doctor or pharmacist if you are allergic to it; or to quinine or quinidine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart problems, liver problems.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: mental/mood disorders (such as depression, anxiety, schizophrenia), seizures, heart problems, liver disorder.

 This medication may cause dizziness or loss of balance.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).